 Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

 Here’s what you need to know about how much Citi ThankYou points are worth.

-Citi ThankYou Points Value
+Citi ThankYou points value

 The easiest (but least valuable) way to redeem your Citi ThankYou points is for cash back.
 You can redeem your points for statement credit at a value of 0.5 cents per point.
 So 10,000 ThankYou points is worth $50 of statement credit.
 You can also choose to use points for a charitable donation at the same value.
 Both of these have a $50 (10,000 ThankYou points) minimum redemption requirement.